Our Services

 IBS is a common digestive disorder that is strongly linked to stress and anxiety.
 Symptoms may include:

-If anxiety poop happens often or interferes with daily life, it's worth checking whether your symptoms align with Irritable Bowel Syndrome (IBS) using a free AI-powered symptom checker to better understand what you're experiencing.
+If anxiety poop happens often or interferes with daily life, you can check whether your symptoms might indicate Irritable Bowel Syndrome (IBS) by using a free AI-powered symptom assessment tool to gain personalized insights into what might be causing your digestive issues.

 While stress commonly affects digestion, ongoing symptoms should not be ignored.
 Anxiety poop is not the cause of: